markgw/pimlico/docs/plans/wishlist.rst

   each archive off to be processed in parallel, meaning we can write files linearly within an archive, but have many (roughly equally sized) archives going at once
 - Output pipeline graph visualizations: :doc:`drawing`
+- Parallelization should only be allowed for the actual module being executed, never for filter modules.
+If filters parallelize, we end up with more processes than we asked for!
+- Something odd's going on with restarting halfway through when there's a filter module.
+The final modules doesn't seem to recognize that it's restarting, while the filter module finishes before the final module does...